Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 > }
 > ```

-- non type template parameters
+- Non type template parameters
     - e.g. strings at compile time
 - `[[likely]]`, `[[unlikely]]` attributes (compiler optimization hints)
     - helps with compiler optimization
-- chrono library extended
+- Chrono library extended
-    - calendar support (gregorian for now)
+    - Calendar support (gregorian for now)
-    - timezones
+    - Timezones
-        - timezone conversion
+        - Timezone conversion
-    - new clocks
+    - New clocks
         - gps / tai clock
-    - new durations weeks, moths, years, …
+    - New durations weeks, moths, years, …
-- std::span
+- `std::span`
-    - never owning
+    - Never owning
-    - pointer to begin and size
+    - Pointer to begin and size
-    - passed by copy
+    - Passed by copy
-    - stringview is only read, span can be read or write
+    - Stringview is only read, span can be read or write
-        - span&lt;const int> and not span&lt;int> const
+        - `span<const int>` and not `span<int> const`
-    - support for iterators
+    - Support for iterators
-- feature testing macros
+- Feature testing macros
-    - does a compiler support a certain language/library feature?
+    - Does a compiler support a certain language/library feature?
-- version header
+- Version header
     - cpp compiler version number, release date, copyright notice
-- consteval
+- `consteval`
-    - for function instead of constexpr
+    - For function instead of constexpr
-    - can only be used at compile time, if called with non const values, compiler error
+    - Can only be used at compile time, if called with non const values, compiler error
-- constinit
+- `constinit`
-    - help with static initialization fiasco
+    - Help with static initialization fiasco
-- using directive for class enums
+- Using directive for class enums
-- text formatting (std::format)
+- Text formatting (std::format)
-    - safe and extensible
+    - Safe and extensible
-    - easy to read
+    - Rasy to read
     - separation of format string and arguments
-    - easily localizable
+    - Easily localizable
-    - more performant than sprintf, ostringstream and to_string()
+    - More performant than sprintf, ostringstream and to_string()

 > [!example]+
 >